opra-tool/opra/CONTRIBUTING.md

 It is by no means finalized and will evolve while the application growths.
 Some directories and files are listed here along with their purpose:

-- `acoustical-params/` Holds definitions of acoustical parameters - and groups thereof - calculated in the application.
-A Definition consists of a human-readable parameter name and description, as well as a technical implementation of the associated formula ([learn more](#defining-acoustical-params)).
 - `app-logic.ts` - in lack of a better name - is the primary coordinator of all (non-UI) functionality.
-- `acoustical-params-analyzing/` holds code to (re-)calculate parameters defined in `acoustical-params/` for impulse response files.
+- `acoustical-param-analyzing/` holds code to (re-)calculate parameters for impulse response files.
+- `acoustical-param-definition/` Holds definitions of acoustical parameters - and groups thereof - shown to users of the application.
+A Definition consists of a human-readable parameter name and description, the associated formula implementation is found in `acoustical-param-analyzing/` ([learn more](#defining-acoustical-params)).
 - `transfer-objects/` defines data objects used across the application, such as an `ImpulseResponseFile`.
 These generally hold little logic and can be imported freely from any other file.
 - `ui/components` contains reusable, not strictly application-specific web components, like a card or file drop component.
 - `ui/app-ui.ts` coordinates the UI logic in the application.
 It passes data to the app logic and updates the interface based on received events.